Avelalien/final_project/README.md

 *I look at the top 20 spots

 The result is similar to the tables before however we see more of Atlanta and Napoli as well as Internazionale.
-However What I found out when looking at the Team 2 column is that the a couple teams showed up at least more than two times.
+However what I found out when looking at the Team 2 column is that the a couple teams showed up at least more than two times.

 * Verona
 * Brescia